ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

   limiting {{!RFC6585}}.
 Unlike the previous method, this signal is directly propagated to the application.

+## Prioritization

+WebTransport does not provide any priority signalling mechanism for streams and datagrams within a WebTransport session; such mechanisms will be defined by application protocols using WebTransport.

+{{!RFC9218}} defines the Priority header which MAY be set in a WebTransport CONNECT request or response.
+This header SHOULD govern the scheduling of all data within the WebTransport session, including WebTransport streams and datagrams.

+For example, when two WebTransport sessions are established on the same HTTP/3 connection, each with `Priority: u=1, i`, the scheduler alternates sending data from each session.
+If an HTTP request is also sent on this connection with `Priority: u=0`, the scheduler would send the response data ahead of any data from either WebTransport session.

+Non-incremental priorities for WebTransport sessions are allowed, but caution is advised as one session could starve other requests and sessions with equal priority.

 # WebTransport Features

 WebTransport over HTTP/3 provides the following features described in